CB Socuéllamos

 CB Socuéllamos is a Spanish professional basketball team.

 In May 2021, CB Socuéllamos was proclaimed champion of the Primera División de Baloncesto of Castile-La Mancha and promoted to the Liga EBA.

 CB Socuéllamos beat CB La Solana in a crowded home arena in what the Spanish news site infoSocuellamos called "perhaps the best game of the season".

 The grand final started with an 8-0 run for Socuéllamos.
 La Solana got into the game little by little but were still down 36-29 at halftime.
 The game ended 67-54.

 The MVP of the final was the CB Socuéllamos player Diego Fox with +26 efficiency, 22 points and 7 rebounds.

 The game was the final duel for the championship between the two teams whose season series had been split 1-1.
 Socuéllamos had beaten CB UCA 71-67 in the semifinals.

+The biggest goal reached by the club was loose in the final against CB Villarrobledo in the Primera Nacional Cup with a result of 51-62 for the ‘Troyanos’.

+The most impressive moment of the match was the great volley made by the CBS’ coach Alberto De Galarreta, who got his second technical foul after the conflict.

+At this day, CBS is known because of their big dues with most of the players and coaches that have played in the Socuellamos’ basketball team.

+The FBCLM hasn’t reported their dues with their ex-coaches and players yet.